LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/dunning-kruger-rule-of-thumb.md

 most likely knows a lot,

-but more experiences

-are waiting

-on the other side

-of the Valley of the Unknown.
+because of understanding

+its own ignorance.

 &nbsp;

-If a cultured one
+If a cultured one is amazed

-is amazed of its own knowledge,
+of its own knowledge,

-we most likely have
+we most likely

+have an expert

-an expert in front of us.
+in front of us.